Shot heard round the world: American Revolutionary War

-The phrase comes from the opening stanza of Ralph Waldo Emerson's 1837 poem "Concord Hymn" and refers to the first shot fired during the battles of Lexington and Concord on April 19, 1775.
-The engagements, which began at the Old North Bridge in Concord, Massachusetts, sparked the outbreak of the American Revolutionary War and led to the creation of the United States.
-"Concord Hymn", which established the phrase's popularity, was written about the skirmish at the Old North Bridge.
+Emerson's "Concord Hymn", which originated the phrase, was written about the skirmish at the Old North Bridge, which was an early engagement on that day.
 Emerson lived in a house known as the Old Manse at the time when he was composing the poem, from which his grandfather and father (then a young child) had witnessed the skirmish.
 The house is located approximately 300 ft from the Old North Bridge.

-Historically, the first shot fired during the battle has been a source of contention among historians.
-The first engagement of the day took place at Lexington, Massachusetts on the morning of April 19, when a column of British troops encountered a group of minutemen led by Captain John Parker.
-Despite the fact that neither side had orders to open fire, a shot was fired from an unknown source, which sparked a minor skirmish before the minutemen retreated in the face of a British bayonet charge.
-However, more minutemen would march to the aid of Parker's men, and the British were ultimately forced to retreat back to Boston at the day's end.
+There is no consensus whether the shots fired at the North Bridge were truly the first shots of the American Revolution; it is an unprovable matter of opinion and of contention, particularly between the towns of Concord and Lexington, Massachusetts.
+There had been an earlier encounter at the Lexington Battle Green, when a column of British troops encountered a group of minutemen led by Captain John Parker.
+Neither side had orders to open fire, but the British soldiers fired a spontaneous ragged volley anyway and then made a bayonet charge (whether the first shot was fired by a British soldier or an American sniper is unknown).
+Eight Americans were killed, the Americans quit the field, and the British continued their march toward Concord.
+One British soldier suffered a flesh wound from a shot from an unknown source.

+Regardless of the facts of the matter, Emerson chose, in his poem, to characterize the later engagement at the North Bridge as the opening act of the Revolution.
+The North Bridge fight did see the first deliberate volley by Americans acting under orders, the first British deaths, and the first British retreat.
+A plaque on The Minute Man statue reads in part "On the 19 of April 1775 was made the first forcible resistance to British aggression..."

-The towns of Lexington and Concord have debated over the point where the first shot was fired since 1824, when Gilbert du Motier, Marquis de Lafayette visited the two towns during his visit to the United States.
+The towns of Lexington and Concord have debated over the point where the first shot was fired since at least 1824, when Gilbert du Motier, Marquis de Lafayette visited the two towns during his visit to the United States.
 He was welcomed to Lexington by the municipal authorities, who described it as the "birthplace of American liberty"; the Marquis de Lafayette was subsequently informed in Concord that the "first forcible resistance" was made there.
 President Ulysses S. Grant considered not attending the 1875 centennial celebrations in the area to evade the issue.
 In 1894, Lexington petitioned the Massachusetts General Court to proclaim April 19 as "Lexington Day", to which Concord objected; the current name for the holiday is Patriots' Day.